natekspencer/hacs-atmo/README.md

-# hacs-atmotube
+# hacs-atmo

-Home Assistant integration for Atmotube Pro devices.
+Home Assistant integration for Atmotube Pro devices from ATMO.